“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 *

 “The American Woolen Company was originally established in 1899 through the consolidation of eight financially troubled New England woolen mills.
 Overproduction, competition and poor management had brought the New England textile industry to its knees by the 1890s.
 In particular, family trusts, the main shareholders of many of the mills, insisted on receiving high dividends instead of making necessary capital improvements.
-At the company’s height in the 1920s, it owned and operated 58 woolen mills across New England and controlled 20% of the country’s woolen production.
-It owned mills in Dover-Foxcroft, Fairfield, Madison, Newport, Oakland, Old Town, Pittsfield and Skowhegan.”
+At the company’s height in the 1920s, it controlled 20% of the country’s woolen production.
+It owned and operated 58 woolen mills across New England including Dover-Foxcroft, Fairfield, Madison, Newport, Oakland, Old Town, Pittsfield, Skowhegan and Hartland.”

 *